 Do you have a hard time figuring out which hair products to buy?
 Or do you have a bunch of products in your bathroom cabinets that you wish you hadn't wasted so much money on?
-Below are five tips to help you when selecting products for your hair.
+Below are six tips to help you when selecting products for your hair.

 1. KNOW YOUR INGREDIENTS

 Make sure you read your labels and educate yourself about the ingredients used to create products that you use.
 Make an informed decision about what you're buying.
 Ask yourself, “what can I live with and what can I not?
 What is more concerning about this ingredient and what isn’t a big deal to me?”
 Evaluate these questions in context because we do not live in a perfect world and it is unlikely that we will ever do so.
 If a product is made with way too many ingredients, most of which you can't pronounce or can't understand, you may want to reconsider adding it in your shopping cart.
 For some more information on ingredients take a look at: Do You Read Your Hair Product Labels?

 Many of us ladies love having a stylist work on our hair and for great reasons too!
 Build upon your relationship by discussing products used on your hair by your stylist and possible effects whether positive or negative.
 If your stylist is open to trying out new products, bring them the products that you like using and have them use them on you.
 That way you feel good about what's going into your hair and on your scalp.
 In addition you get to continuously use a line of hair products that work well for your hair!

 3. IF YOU CAN'T LIVE WITHOUT A PERM.......